Why is Duocel® copper foam so special?

 The point in the stress / strain curve where it transitions from the elastic to plastic deformation phase defines the “crush strength” of the foam.
 This is an important mechanical parameter as it is obviously essential to remain below that level for any structure that is being designed to maintain its shape under design load

 Please visit our energy absorption page in the technical data section for a more in depth explanation of how materials and properties effects the crush strength of Duocel® foam.

-Aluminum is a very good conductor of electricity.
-This allows Duocel® aluminum foam to act as a a grounding medium and as an electrode in electrical applications
+Copper is an exceptional conductor of electricity.
+Copper Duocel® foam can act as a superb grounding medium and electrode in electrical applications.

 Please visit our electrical conductivity page in the technical data section for a more in depth explanation of how materials and properties effects the electrical conductivity of Duocel® foam.